 4. Connect with others about what’s going on.

 ADHD is very common.
 By talking about what’s happening with people you trust, you might learn that others have experienced something similar.
-You can also trade tips and support in our secure Understood Community.
+You can connect with a community of parents of kids who learn and think differently on Wunder, our free community app.

 5. Let your child know it’ll be OK.